 To make the writing ride enjoyable and get to the other end, you need both inner and outer resources.
-So to wrap up, I’ll also share two categories of resources to support your writing process: internal resources and external resources.
+So to wrap up, I offer two categories of resources to support your writing process: internal resources and external resources.

 Goethe was a German writer born in 1749.
 He translated the bible into German.
 So he knows a thing or two about writing.
 His words of wisdom remind us of two important inner resources for strong writing: clear thoughts and a noble spirit.